-- Use black or blue ink or black ball-point pen - Fill in the boxes at the top of this page - Answer all questions - There are questions, possible answers as well as a column for you to mark your answer - Mark your answer with an against the possible answer you think is correct- if you wish to change your answer please put a line through and re-select with another - Only one answer per question allowed.
+- Use black or blue ink or black ball-point pen - Fill in the boxes at the top of this page - Answer all questions - There are questions, possible answers as well as a column for you to mark your answer - Mark your answer with an \mathbf{X} against the possible answer you think is

+- Only one answer per question allowed.
 Answers which do not follow the rules of selection will be disallowed.
 This may impact on the grade awarded - Do all rough work in this answer book, spare paper is provided in this answer booklet and can be used but MUST NOT be removed - Additional spare paper will not be provided - All questions are closed book